menschlabs-challenges/coding-challenge-template/README.md

   [this page](https://developers.facebook.com/docs/apps/register) to guide you through the steps.

-- When creating a new app, choose "Apps for Messenger" from the category dropdown.
+- Create a new app.
 Choose suitable values for app name and contact email.

+- On the left sidebar navigate click 'Settings'.
+Choose "Apps for Messenger" from the category dropdown.
+Click 'Save Changes' on the bottom right.

+- Click 'Add Product' on the left sidebar.
+Navigate to 'Messenger' and click 'Get Started'.

-- In the next dialog, generate an access token for a Facebook Page that you want to use for sending and receiving messages.
+- In the next page, generate an access token for a Facebook Page that you want to use for sending and receiving messages.
 It's probably best to use a dedicated test page for this purpose.
 If you don't already have one, you can use the ["Create a page"](https://www.facebook.com/pages/create/) link on the